Alton Waldon: Military service and city career

 Waldon served in the United States Army from 1956 to 1959.
-He was appointed as NYS Deputy Commissioner of Human Rights in 1975.
+He was appointed NYS Deputy Commissioner of Human Rights in 1975.
 He served as counsel in the Office of Mental Retardation and Developmental Disabilities.

 New York State Assembly

-He was a member of the New York State Assembly from 1983 to 1986, sitting in the 185th and 186th New York State Legislatures.
+Waldon was a member of the New York State Assembly from 1983 to 1986, sitting in the 185th and 186th New York State Legislatures.
 Waldon was a delegate to the 1984 and 1988 Democratic National Conventions.

 U.S. House of Representatives

 In a special election to fill the New York's 6th congressional district seat in the U.S. House of Representatives vacated by the late Joseph P. Addabbo, Waldon was elected as a Democrat to the 99th United States Congress in 1986 and served from June 10, 1986, to January 3, 1987.
 Waldon became the first elected African-American member of Congress from Queens, New York.

 In September 1986, Waldon ran for a full term, but was defeated in the Democratic primary—the real contest in this heavily Democratic, majority-black district—by Floyd H. Flake.
 Waldon was then appointed to the New York State Commission of Investigation.